qwage/cvport/Ali/README.md

 ALSO: For fun, I created a collab google sheet which will demonstrate YOLO or/and Tiny-YOLO on any YouTube video or a video from your computer.
-It can also be used 	  to determine whether YOLO is the object detection you want on your pi or not.
+It can also be used 	  to determine whether YOLO is the object detection algorithm you want on your pi or not.
       https://colab.research.google.com/drive/13PYrnmTp5Q48vR_GRMnEN4T_6R5xorNm?usp=sharing